ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

             192.168.50.4 example.mcdev

-        Instructions have been provided in the user quickstart guide to add an entry to their /etc/hosts file that matches this.
-Please provide this to your team members after setup.
+        Instructions have been provided in the user quickstart guide to add an entry to the host machine's /etc/hosts file that matches this.
+Please provide this new IP/Domain to your team members as a part of the setup guide you will create in step 8.

     3. Modify the line in the Vagrantfile with the IP generated in previous step.